Showers? Where We’re Going We Don’t Need Showers… Adventures in Washing in Mongolia

 She was just 10 days old and our hosts decided that the overnight temperature was going to be too low for her to survive outside.
 So we fed her and let her prance around the ger.
 She bleated in the most delightful way throughout the night.

 One of the lovely things about travelling to Mongolia is staying in gers, either with families who were kind enough to share their homes with us or at specially designed tourist camps.
-Gers (also known in Western countries as yurts, although ger is the correct Mongolian term) are traditional round tents used as dwellings throughout Mongolia.
+A ger (also known in Western countries as a Mongolian yurt, although ger is the correct Mongolian term) are traditional round tents used as dwellings throughout Mongolia.
 The amazing thing about them is that they can be taken down and put up within a couple of hours.
 The construction uses no nails or fixings – the wooden poles interlock and remain sturdy and solid.

 The national museum of Mongolia in Ulaanbaatar helpfully has a model to show a ger’s construction.